echeran/smile-of-murugan/webbook/chapter03.md

 was probably the ruling king of the day (who should not be identified with his namesake of Cilappatikāram and other so-called *Caṅkam* works!).
 The end of the 2nd Cent.
-B.C. seems to be the period as we shall see later-when the original text of the *Tolkāppi-* *yam* which I propose to call the *Ur-Tolkāppiyam* was composed.
+B.C. seems to be the period—as we shall see later—when the original text of the *Tolkāppiyam* which I propose to call the *Ur-Tolkāppiyam* was composed.

-[^sastri-brahmi-inscriptions]: Cf. H. K. Krishna Sastri, "The Caverns and Brahmi Inscriptions of Southern India", *Preceed*. *and Trans*. of the I *Oriental* Conference, Poona (1919), 327-348; K. V. Subrahmanya Ayyar, "The Earliest Monuments of the Pandya Country and Their Inscriptions", *Proceed. and Trans*. of the III *Oriental Conference*, Madras (1924), 275-330; K. K. Pillai, "The Brahmi Inscriptions of South India", *Tamil Culture* (1956) 175-185; K. Zvelebil, "The Brahmi Hybrid Tamil Inscriptions"*, Archiv Orientální* (1965) 547-575.
+[^sastri-brahmi-inscriptions]: Cf. H. K. Krishna Sastri, "The Caverns and Brahmi Inscriptions of Southern India", *Proceed. and Trans. of the I Oriental Conference*, Poona (1919), 327-348; K. V. Subrahmanya Ayyar, "The Earliest Monuments of the Pandya Country and Their Inscriptions", *Proceed. and Trans. of the III Oriental Conference*, Madras (1924), 275-330; K. K. Pillai, "The Brahmi Inscriptions of South India", *Tamil Culture* (1956) 175-185; K. Zvelebil, "The Brahmi Hybrid Tamil Inscriptions", *Archiv Orientální* (1965) 547-575.